standardhealth/cimpl-doc/docs/cimpl6Reference.md

 | `maps to` | `AdverseReaction.AllergenIrritant maps to reaction.substance` |
 | `maps to` | `BodySiteOrCode[concept] maps to bodySite` |

 With FHIR as the target output, the right-hand side of the map statement can point to any field on a FHIR resource, including:
 * Fields that are at the root of the resource (e.g., `maritalStatus`)
 * Fields that are child elements of root elements on the resource (e.g., `reaction.substance`)
 * Fields that have a [choice of data types](https://www.hl7.org/fhir/formats.html#choice) (e.g., `multipleBirth[x].boolean`)
 * Fields that have been defined in existing profiles or other `StructureDefinition` resources (e.g., `http://hl7.org/fhir/us/core/StructureDefinition/us-core-ethnicity`)

+## Placement of Extensions
+As mentioned above, if no mapping rule is found for a property, an extension will be automatically created.
+By default, the extension will be a top-level element in the FHIR profile.
+Sometimes you may want the extension to appear in a different place, perhaps inside a nested element.
+To put the extension precisely where you want it, you can map to FHIR paths that include `extension`.

+Here's an example involving AdverseEvent:

+`PotentialCause.CauseCategory maps to suspectEntity.extension`

+This rule will create an extension named `CauseCategory` under AdverseEvent.suspectEntity, rather than directly under AdverseEvent.
+Note that rules such as this:

+`DetectionTime maps to extension`

+leave the default behavior unchanged, and are not required.
+However, they can be used to document the intent to create an extension.

+## Special Mapping Statements

-## Fix
+### Fix
-Similar to the [`=`](#fixed-value-constraint) keyword, the `fix` keyword allows FHIR fields to be assigned a value.
+The `fix` keyword allows FHIR fields to be assigned a value.
 Note that it is the FHIR resource that is getting the value, not the CIMPL class.
 This enables you to fix a FHIR value without having change the class definition, which would affect all potential mappings.

 Example:

 `fix status to #completed`

-## Constrain
+### Constrain
-The `constrain` keyword allows users to constrain the cardinality of elements in output files.
+The `constrain` keyword allows users to constrain the cardinality of FHIR elements.
+Note that is the FHIR resource that is getting the constraint, not the CIMPL class.
+The cardinality is expressed in {min}..{max} form.

 | Keyword | Example |
 |----------|---------|
 | `constrain` | `constrain explanation to 0..1` |

-_Note about syntax: The element being fixed on the left hand side of this syntax is a FHIR element, not a CIMPL element.
-The right hand syntax allows for any [cardinality](#cardinality)._

 ## Slicing

 When fields are allowed to repeat on a target model (e.g., have cardinality with an upper bound greater than 1), it is common practice to specify which CIMPL elements are mapped to instances of that repeated field on the target model.
 This process is called **slicing**.
 For example, the [FHIR Task resource](https://www.hl7.org/fhir/task.html) allows for an arbitrary number of `input` fields to be added.
-To ensure that all each of the `input` fields is uniquely addressable by a parsing engine, those inputs need to be differentiated by a **discriminator**.
+To ensure that each `input` field is uniquely addressable by a parsing engine, those inputs need to be differentiated by a **discriminator**.

-See the FHIR documentation for more detail about [slicing](https://www.hl7.org/fhir/profiling.html#slicing) and [discriminators](https://www.hl7.org/fhir/profiling.html#discriminator)
+See the FHIR documentation for more detail about [slicing](https://www.hl7.org/fhir/profiling.html#slicing) and [discriminators](https://www.hl7.org/fhir/profiling.html#discriminator).

 ### Slicing Strategies